DylanThomasShine/acoustra_manager/README.md

 2. Create a database in MongoDB
     - Signup or login to your MongoDB account.
     - Create a cluster and a database.
-    - Create four collections in the db: **categories, recipes, subscribers, users.**
+    - Create three collections in the db: **categories, tasks, users.**
     - Add string values for the collections.
 See <a href="#ux-architecture">my Information architecture</a> how the database is set up for this project.
 3. Create the environment variables
     - Create a .gitignore file in the root directory of the project.